SwiftDocOrg/swift-doc/README.md

     OPTIONS:
       -n, --module-name <module-name>
                               The name of the module
-      -o, --output <output>   The path for generated output (default:
+      -o, --output <output>   The path for generated output (default: .build/documentation) -f, --format <format>   The output format (default: commonmark) --base-url <base-url>   The base URL used for all relative URLs in generated documents. (default: /) --excluded-symbols <excluded-symbols>
-                              .build/documentation)
+                              A file containing a line separated list of symbols to be excluded from the generated documentation
-      -f, --format <format>   The output format (default: commonmark) --base-url <base-url>   The base URL used for all relative URLs in generated documents. (default: /)
+      --version               Show the version.
       -h, --help              Show help information.

 The `generate` subcommand